-New positions added to the portfolio in June included carsales.com, Cleanaway and Super Retail Group.
-While not immune to the effects of Covid-19 on the Australian economy, we believe all three have managed the downturn relatively well and are showing early signs of being able to deliver better than expected earnings outcomes in the coming 12 months as either sales rebound or cost management surprises positively.
+A new position in carsales.com was added to the portfolio in June.
+While not immune to the effects of Covid-19 on the Australian economy, we believe it has managed the downturn relatively well and is showing early signs of being able to deliver better than expected earnings outcomes in the coming 12 months as sales rebound and cost management surprises positively.